DRAG

 El Salvador needs regenerative agriculture

-Agriculture covers nearly ¾ of El Salvador’s land, much of is impacted by The major rivers of El Salvador have lost more than 30% of their base flow over the past thirty years and 90% of surface water (streams and rivers) is severely contaminated.
-A major cause of watershed degradation is unsustainable farming practices.
+Agriculture covers nearly ¾ of El Salvador’s land, and poor agricultural practices have been a driver of land degradation for much of the past century.
+In large part due to deforestation and soil erosion, most of the major rivers of El Salvador have lost more than 30% of their base flow over the past thirty years and 90% of surface waters (streams and rivers) are severely contaminated.
+El Salvador urgently needs to shift toward regenerative farming at a massive scale to restore its land a water resources.

 Since 2014, Blue Harvest partners have been working key watersheds across the country to protect springs and streams that supply water to hundreds of rural and urban communities.
 This work has demonstrated how the application of key regenerative farming practices can significantly improve water quality, water flows, crop productivity, and income of farmers producing healthier and more sustainable crops.